pilzgold/pilzgold/README.md

-- 👋 Hi, I’m @pilzgold
+- Hi, I’m @pilzgold
-- 👀 I’m interested in GameDevelopment
+- I’m interested in GameDevelopment and Coding in generell
-- 🌱 I’m currently learning C# and C++
+- I’m currently learning C# and C++
-- 📫 How to reach me: via my discord: [pilzgold]
+- How to reach me: ez via my discord: [pilzgold]
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him
-- ⚡ Fun fact: I always play Games on my phone and on my Nintendo simultaneously lol + I use "XD" way to often in sentences
+- Fun fact: Im tryin to become an Indie dev lol + I use "XD" way to often in sentences